bran-deb/music-search-engine-jt/README.md

 # Music search engine
-> this is a small project of the modern JavaScript course by J. P. De la torre
+> this is a project with modern javascript

 ## 💻 Built with
 > - CSS